 Know your objectives

 The differences between savings and investing means that it’s important to know your objectives for the money, your real level of risk tolerance, and how much time you expect to have before you’ll need the money.
 Once you know those things, you can start to look into the vehicles for saving and investing.
-Then you can place a portion of your money toward each goal, and give yourself the best shot at long-term financial success.Posted in Investing, Savings Accounts on 02.13.13 with 6 comments.
+Then you can place a portion of your money toward each goal, and give yourself the best shot at long-term financial success.Posted in Savings on 02.13.13 with 6 comments.